- About the Test

 Required Supporting Documentation

 To support your request for accommodations, you must complete the Accommodations Request Form and attach the required documentation.
+If registering electronically, you may e-mail or fax supporting documentation to the CHSPE Office.
 Five acceptable types of supporting documentation are described below.
 Any of the five types are acceptable for any accommodation except the school accommodation letter, which is only acceptable for certain accommodations as indicated on the Accommodations Request Form.
 Only one type of document is needed to support a requested accommodation, and one document could be used to support more than one accommodation.
 Any documentation you submit must be dated within 36 months prior to the testing date for which you wish to register.